aws-games/cloud-game-development-toolkit/assets/jenkins-pipelines/README.md

 This pipeline deletes the oldest FSx snapshot that's older than 7 days.
 Use this to clean up automatically-created snapshots for workspace volumes that you no longer need.

-Note that this pipeline performs no logic to check whether a snapshot was created automatically, so do not run this pipeline against FSx volumes where you use snapshots for data backup purposes.
+> **_Note:_** this pipeline performs no logic to check whether a snapshot was created automatically, so do not run this pipeline against FSx volumes where you use snapshots for data backup purposes.

 ## `multiplatform_build.groovy`

-This simple multi-stage pipeline demonstrates how to build for multiple platforms by runnin multiple stages, and how to paralellize steps in a single stage across different build nodes.
+This simple multi-stage pipeline demonstrates how to build for multiple platforms by running multiple stages, and how to paralellize steps in a single stage across different build nodes.
 It can be used to verify that build nodes for various platforms work correctly, and is a great starting point for creating new pipelines.